WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 :::

 :::warning
-Technical roles **must** be advertised and allocated through Tech Crew, even if historically these have not been filled or if you have a preference for a certain designer.
+For WAC shows, technical roles **must** be advertised and allocated through Tech Crew, even if historically these have not been filled or if you have a preference for a certain designer.
 This is to ensure the equal opportunity and welfare of all of our members, and may also be required in your society's constitution.
 The only exception to this rule is if this has been discussed with exec in advance, and you have written confirmation.

 If you have any questions or have preferences for or against certain members us, please email us at [exec@warwicktechcrew.co.uk](exec@warwicktechcrew.co.uk).
 You may also contact the Welfare Officer directly in the event